 The novel has won the 2014 North American Book Award in historical fiction.
 The book takes place in June 1806, on the edge of Ohio's Great Black Swamp.
 “Thieving Forest” is the story of seventeen-year old Susanna Quiner after Potawatomi Indians kidnap her four older sisters.
 Both of her parents are dead from Swamp Fever and Susan decides to find the sisters herself.
 The novel is about her quest and the parallel story of her sisters’ new lives, as they deal with starvation, slavery, betrayal and love.
 According to Amazon.com, the book is “Fast-paced, richly detailed, with a panoramic view of cultures and people, this is historical fiction that is sure to enthrall and delight.”

-Books will be available for check out for seven day circulation starting March 5 at the Library.
+Books are available for check out for seven day circulation at the Library.
 The book may also be ordered for purchase at Paper and Ink.

 As part of the Community Read, the library is to host a series of special programs pertaining to the book.

-There will be a panel discussion on Thursday, March 26 at 7:00 pm in the Frost Kalnow Room.
-The panel will include Robert Berg, Emeritus Professor of German and Archivist at Heidelberg University; Ken Krieger, Director of the National Center for Water Quality Research at Heidelberg University; Tonia Hoffert, Director of the Seneca County Museum; and Mark Steinmetz, the Assistant Director of the Seneca County Museum.
+There was a panel discussion on Thursday, March 26 that included Robert Berg, Emeritus Professor of German and Archivist at Heidelberg University; Ken Krieger, Director of the National Center for Water Quality Research at Heidelberg University; Tonia Hoffert, Director of the Seneca County Museum; and Mark Steinmetz, the Assistant Director of the Seneca County Museum.
 Panel members will discuss German religious settlements in Ohio, local history of Tiffin and Seneca County and the effects of the Great Black Swamp on the area’s history.

-Miriam Fankhauser, retired Associate Professor of English and Humanities at Tiffin University will speak about Isaac Dumond on Thursday, April 2 at 7:00 pm in the Frost Kalnow Room.
+Miriam Fankhauser, retired Associate Professor of English and Humanities at Tiffin University spoke about Isaac Dumond on Thursday, April 2.
 Dumond was the patriarch of one of the first Seneca County families in the Great Black Swamp in 1821.

-Sauder Village will present “Natives and Newcomers” on Thursday, April 16 at 7:00 pm in the Frost Kalnow Room.
-Nancy Lewis, an interpreter from Sauder Village, will speak about what life was like in Northwest Ohio in 1803, the year Ohio became a state and about the daily life of Native Americans and the European Fur Traders.
+Sauder Village presented “Natives and Newcomers” on Thursday, April.
+Nancy Lewis, an interpreter from Sauder Village, will spoke about what life was like in Northwest Ohio in 1803, the year Ohio became a state and about the daily life of Native Americans and the European Fur Traders.

-The library will host a public book discussion on “Thieving Forest” Sunday, April 19 at 2:00 pm in the Frost Kalnow Room.
-The discussion will be led by Trinity Lescallett, Manager of Adult Services at the Library.
+The library hosted a public book discussion on “Thieving Forest” Sunday, April 19, led by Trinity Lescallett, Manager of Adult Services at the Library.